 Previously, the Global Customer Events team lacked a central project management tool to track event timelines, work requests, and meeting notes.
 Information was kept in silos, which caused:

-Joël St-Pierre, Head of PMO for Global Customer Events, searched for a work management platform that would provide a foundation for his PMO’s efforts while driving accountability and efficiency for the entire events team.
+Joël St-Pierre, Manager of Event Operations for Flagship Events & Brand Experiences, searched for a work management platform that would provide a foundation for his PMO’s efforts while driving accountability and efficiency for the entire events team.

 Joël wanted a platform that felt straightforward for every team member.
 They had used other tools in the past, but most were too complex to adopt.
 An easy-to-use solution would unite the whole team’s work, whether for event planning, managing work requests, or simply getting the most out of meetings.
 Joël needed to know that all timelines and initiatives were accounted for, and that information had longevity—so that if one teammate transitioned away from a project, it would still thrive.